 “A promise is a promise,” he said serenely.
 “I’m not a monster.”

-Dean let out a tiny noise, strangled as he slumped down, feeling more tears cascading, his eyes hot and burning.
-He looked up as Buffy stood, touching her neck, staring at him with an unreadable look.
+Dean let out a strangled noise as he slumped forward, his eyes hot and burning as more tears slipped out.
+He looked up as Buffy stood, touching her neck where a bright new red abrasion laid, staring back at him with an unreadable look.

 “Dean, you were crying-”

 “I said I was fine, Lisa,” he snapped, barely glancing at her over his shoulder before leaning down, grabbing his shirt off the floor.
 He shrugged it on, straightening it as it twisted around his back.
 He didn’t get up for a moment and a heavy silence fell on the room as images flickered in his mind, bouncing against his skull with a vengeful pressure that was urged on by her not saying anything.

 Dean's voice was soft when he spoke.
 “I’m gonna go downstairs for a minute.”

 “Okay,” Lisa replied, her voice deceivingly neutral.
 He got up, moving stiffly, feeling her eyes drilling into his back as he left the room, leaving her alone in their bed.

 Buffy’s boots echoed in the large abandoned warehouse.
 She walked slowly through the space.
 She studied her surroundings, her eyes catching everything, her body and head moving mechanically.

 Rubbing her right shoulder through her jacket, Buffy ran her fingers across the edge of a rusty metal workbench.
 She stared at the dust on her fingers before looking at the mark she’d left behind.
 An easy deception, something an amateur would assume meant nobody had been in there for a very long time.